Class Description

 Animation is a way to express the ineffable for me.
 In my films I get to start with a mysterious concept that I feel drawn along by and often don’t have words for.
 Trusting this draw leads to a pattern I’ve grown to love—that a year or two after I’ve made a film I can look back on how it helped me get through an experience, and now that the film has been seen by many and I’ve had a chance to talk with others about it, that leads to me having words to describe the previously unexplainable experience.

 Animation allows us to be the director, stage designer, actor of every creature and element—it’s theater in that way.
-I love sharing the process and so in this class we will start with a simple analog animation and then move to digital animation with Procreate.
+I love sharing the process and so in this class we will start with a simple analog animation and then move to digital animation with Procreate, which is the way I love to work these days.

 If you are new to animation and Procreate, I don’t think the technical parts are too difficult to navigate and I will walk through everything step by step… and in just a few lessons you will see your creations come to life (I love that moment!
 As a teacher it’s very gratifying to witness life emerge from marks on a page and seeing the creator’s eyes light up.).